 According to some leading surgeons, head injury has been highly linked with complete vision loss.
 Head injuries basically include injury to brain, skull, or scalp which may range from mild to traumatic.
 Sometimes these injuries cause blood clotting in the brain vessels which in result can lead to brain damage or complete vision loss.
-You are highly recommended to visit a doctor if you experience headache, confusion, spinning sensation, nausea, vomiting, lightheadedness, ringing sensations in the ears, loss of consciousness, coordination problem, memory loss, etc.
+You are highly recommended to visit a doctor if you experience headaches, confusion, spinning sensation, nausea, vomiting, lightheadedness, ringing sensations in the ears, loss of consciousness, coordination problem, memory loss, etc.

 Glaucoma is one of the most common eye problems that can lead to blindness if left untreated.
-It is a disease that damages the optic nerve which helps pass information to brain from eyes.
-It is also found out that high blood pressure can easily cause blindness as it causes erode in your optic nerves tissues.
+It is a disease that damages the optic nerve which helps pass information to the brain from the eyes.
+It is also found out that high blood pressure can easily cause blindness as it causes erode in your optic nerve tissues.
 You are recommended to visit eye specialist if you experience severe eye pain, vomiting, redness in your eyes, blurred vision, etc.

 A cataract can cause cloudy picture in the lens of your eyes that interferes with your vision.
 It happens when the protein form clumps in the eyes and causes blurry vision.
 You may get cataract in one eye or in both eyes.
-The disease grows slowly that may end up with compromised vision.
+The disease grows slowly that may end up with a compromised vision.